Latin for Children

 3. Harry Potter and the Chamber of Secrets (Harrius Potter et Camera Secretorum) – Ditto.
 Wingardium leviosa!

-For more on learning Latin, as well as logic and poetry, subscribe to my newsletter on Logic, Latin, and Literature.
+For more on learning Latin, as well as logic and poetry, contact me directly.